fommil/fpmortals/manuscript/wip.md

 It does not make sense to use magnolia for typeclasses that can be abstracted by `Divisible`, `Decidable`, `Applicative` or `Alt`, since those abstractions provide a lot of extra structure and tests for free.
-The choice is therefore between `Deriving` and `Magnolia`, boiling down to whichever API the typeclass author prefers.

-Magnolia offers some features that `scalaz-deriving` cannot provide: annotations and knowledge about varargs and default values.
-These features could allow for custom DSLs around a typeclass, for example annotations to support configuration parameters.
-For JSON this could allow users to choose their preference instead of it being dictated by the typeclass author: e.g. typehint field names, behaviour around `null`.
+However, Magnolia offers features that `scalaz-deriving` cannot provide: access to field names, type names, annotations and default values.

 ### Example: JSON